 Research Project (6 Cr)

-Students are required to take at least 6 cr of independent research project or Master's thesis research.
+Students are required to take at least 6 cr of independent research project or master's thesis research.

 Elective Courses (6 Cr)

-Student shall take 6 (or more) additional credit hours from the following list of courses or other courses as approved by the Program Director.
+Students shall take 6 (or more) additional credit hours from the following list of courses or other courses as approved by the Program Director.